 The bays are excellent for snorkelling.
 The water is incredibly clear and there are lots of fish by the cliffs.

 Cala Ferrera offers a selection of beachside restaurants.
 There is a beach bar/café at Cala d’Or, and there is an even larger selection of beach bars and restaurants at Cala Gran.

 The holiday town of Cala d’Or

 Cala d’Or means the Golden Bay—and the name could not be more fitting for this beautiful town on the east coast of Mallorca.
 There are no tall buildings, and the white houses are well-maintained and lovely.
-The same goes for the hotels, and the family-friendly Inturotel Sa Marina regularly receives good reviews.
+The same goes for the hotels, and the family-friendly Inturotel Sa Marina regularly receives very good reviews.

 The gorgeous town centre is home to a variety of great restaurants, including the tapas restaurant Churchill’s Tapas Bar.
 After dinner, the town is excellent for an evening stroll.
 If you want the best ice cream in town, Cala d’Ice is worth a visit.
 The nightlife is not as active as it is in many other places on Mallorca.

 Our video from Cala d’Or – subscribe to our Mallorca Youtube channel.

 Cala d’Or map